 When is Madonna’s 2023 ‘Celebration’ tour taking place?

-Madonna’s ‘Celebration’ world tour is a 58-date run in 35 cities beginning in Vancouver on July 15, and ending in London on December 5.
-There are now five London dates: after overwhelming interest in her October 14 show, Her Madge added extra performances on October 15, 17 and 18, and a final show on Tuesday December 5.
+Madonna’s ‘Celebration’ world tour is a 58-date run in 35 cities beginning in Vancouver on July 15, and ending in London on December 6.
+There are now six London dates: after overwhelming interest in her October 14 show, Her Madge added extra performances on October 15, 17 and 18, plus two extra shows on Tuesday December 5 and Wednesday December 6.
 She’ll perform them all at the O2 Arena, which has a capacity of 20,000.

 When do tickets for Madonna’s tour go on sale?